 5. Enjoy reading!

 This tip may seem to not help you to read more, but if you don’t feel like reading, don’t read!
 Don’t make reading a chore you have to cross off your to-do list!
 Reading has to be and stay a fun activity!
-When you notice that you actually want to bingewatch that series on Netflix, or have a feast in your kitchen, do it!
+When you notice that you actually want to bingewatch that series on Netflix, do it!
 If you have to keep forcing yourself to read, you’ll eventually enjoy it less and less and finally not read at all.

 I hope these tips were helpful for when you just want to read more or when you’re currently in a reading slump!

 *I’m not implying that these tips will work for everyone, these are simply some habits I have to keep on reading and keep enjoying it*